A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Employee turnover rate is an indication of employees’ (dis)satisfaction.
 It is a potential proxy for decent work conditions.
 The provider should monitor turnover and understand the reasons for employee exit by analyzing employee exit surveys/interview responses.
 Analyzing turnover by gender can help identify conditions in the workplace that discriminate against women or create a difficult or hostile environment for them.

-The level of employees’ satisfaction can be a proxy for decent work conditions in the organization.
-Monitoring employee satisfaction can help ensure the smooth functioning of a team and sends a message that the top management values employee feedback.
+Monitoring employee satisfaction can also help ensure the smooth functioning of a team and sends a message that the top management values employee feedback.

 Scoring guidance

-If employee turn-over rate has not been discussed in the last 12 months or the results were not analyzed by gender or were not shared with employees, the answer is ‘partially’.
+• Score ‘partially’ or ‘no’, if the employee turnover rate has not been discussed in the last 12 months or the results were not analyzed by gender or were not shared with employees.

-If an employee satisfaction survey has been done in the last 2 years or the results were not analyzed by gender or were not shared with employees, the answer is ‘partially’.
+• Score ‘partially’ or ‘no’, if an employee satisfaction survey has been done in the last 2 years or the results were not analyzed by gender or were not shared with employees.

 Sources of information